 In 1952, scientists were inspired to create an actual functioning such device, as this historical film titled Calling Dick Tracy shows.
 When smartwatches began to offer some of the same features, still only relatively recently, Dick Tracy was the first thing many consumers thought of, and it felt like technology was finally catching up.

 While flying cars with bubble-like windshields from the cartoon The Jetsons don't seem like a priority for tech companies' investments today, the show predicted the likes of Skype or FaceTime back in the 1960s.
 The characters were also sometimes shown wearing large watches that could be used for video calls, or for just watching TV.
-Limited animation and video on devices like the Apple Watch are about the closest thing we have as of mid-2020, as watching YouTube or making FaceTime calls with video still consume too much battery.
+Limited animation and video on devices like the Apple Watch are about the closest thing we have as of the 2020s, as watching YouTube or making FaceTime calls with video still consume too much battery.

 Early seasons of the sci-fi adventure classic Star Trek featured a handheld "communicator" device which is credited with inspiring some of the first mobile phone prototypes.
 Later, in the 1979 film Star Trek: The Motion Picture, however, characters (notably, Captain Kirk) were shown using "wrist communicators."
 These were perhaps not time-telling gadgets that one could strictly call a watch, but they were yet another example of how communicating in this way was a consistent vision of the future.

 The protagonist of the 1980s show Knight Rider was a character named Michael Knight, a special agent aided by an AI-equipped Pontiac Firebird Trans Am, among other technological wonders.
 When not at the wheel, he communicated with the car using a watch based on AM radio watches that actually existed at the time.